Bulgarian placename etymology: Latin placenames

 An amount of names from Roman times has also survived until today, many of them being Roman versions of former Greek or Thracian ones.
 Some Latin names had fallen into disuse long ago, but were revived in the 20th century.
 Examples: Montana, Lom (a Slavicized version of Latin Almus), Archar (a Slavicized version of Latin Raciaria), Drastar (nowadays Silistra), derived from Durostorum, Nikopol and Nikyup, derived from Nicopolis, Dzherman, derived from Germania, etc. The old Bulgarian name for Sofia, Sredets, was also derived from Sardica (Serdica).

 Some names of Romance origin date to later times and are ascribed to the Balkan Latin (Vlach) population, several examples being Vakarel, Pasarel, Banishor, Gurgulyat.

 Other placenames

-There are a number of ancient placenames from other languages, including Thracian or Dacian, such as Plovdiv, derived from Pulpudeva (itself derived from Philipoppolis), German and Celtic, such as Vidin from Dunonia and Bononia.
+There are a number of ancient placenames from other languages, including Thracian or Dacian, such as Plovdiv, derived from Pulpudeva (itself derived from Philippopolis), German and Celtic, such as Vidin from Dunonia and Bononia.

 The placename Varna of the non-metathesized group CorC bears witness of Old Bulgarian's preliterate period – or perhaps stemming from a more ancient Proto-Indo-European root.